osu-cs340-ecampus/nodejs-starter-app/Step 6 - Dynamically Filling Dropdowns and Adding a Search Box/README.md

 ## Update the Handlebars template

 Ok, now that we are passing the correct data to the template engine (Handlebars), we can now use that data to populate a dropdown.
 Inside your `index.hbs` file, scroll to the section where you created the form to add a new person to the database.
 It will look like a bunch of `<label>` tags, each followed by `<input>` tags.
-Delete or comment out the `<input>` tag.
+Delete or comment out the `<input>` tag for the `homeworld` input field.
 Now replace it with the `<select>` tag below!

 ```html
     <select name="input-homeworld" id="input-homeworld-ajax">